 Designers of the park, Oculus, are ensuring Seafarers Rest will retain a stand of established eucalypts and achieve the City of Melbourne’s 40 per cent Urban Forest Canopy target.

 “Seafarers Rest is a public park delivered through developer open space contributions reinforcing the role private landholders can play in delivering social infrastructure and public value through equitably distributed public realm that meet green infrastructure targets,” says Oculus associate director Claire Martin.

-Seafarers Rest will open in 2024, with the Seafarers building encompassing the restored Goods Shed No.5, luxury residential and Australia’s first 1 Hotel, to be completed in early 2024.
+Seafarers Rest will open in 2024, with the Seafarers building encompassing the restored Goods Shed No.5, luxury residential and Australia’s first 1 Hotel, to be completed in 2024.